Psyop/Cryptomatte/README.md

 The contents of this repository are:

 **Nuke:** This contains Python files, an image, and a gizmo.
-Together these are our implementation for The Foundry's Nuke.
+Together these are our implementation for Foundry's Nuke.
+In Nuke 13, there is also a [native implementation](https://learn.foundry.com/nuke/content/release_notes/nuke_13.0.html) which is similar to this one.
+This implementation is being kept active to allow for a smooth transition.

 **Fusion:** Fusion integration, including a Fuse file, a Lua module and a Fusion shortcut configuration file.